![]() |

 Once a child is able to accurately decode words, they can begin to make sense of written text.
 They probably already have experience making sense of text from listening to grown-ups read aloud.
 Talking about stories read aloud is a very important part of developing reading comprehension.
 This practice develops listening comprehension, a crucial component in the Simple View of Reading.
 Now that they have begun to break the code of written language, they can begin to do it for themselves and make sense of stories..

 For most children, the move from oral phonemic activities to mapping spoken language to print happens fairly easily, especially with the support of direct, explicit instruction.
 Nevertheless, for nearly 20% of children, breaking the reading code does not come easily.
-For struggling readers, Scarborough’s Reading Rope can be a helpful conceptual tool to identify the area with which a student is struggling.
-If the area of weakness is decoding, for example, a phonics-based reading curriculum will help to improve accuracy and fluency, thereby preventing reading difficulties later on.
+For struggling readers, Scarborough’s Reading Rope can be a useful conceptual tool to help identify the areas within which a student may struggle.
+If the area of weakness is decoding, for example, a phonics-based reading curriculum will help to improve accuracy and automaticity, thereby ameliorating reading difficulties later on.

 Starting at a very young age and listening to a variety of texts helps children develop familiarity with new vocabulary, conventional syntax, learn new vocabulary, add to and/or challenge their prior knowledge (also called schema), and identify other perspectives.
 Listening to stories read aloud does a lot of work to prepare children to read independently!